zrdzn/LovelyDrop/README.md

   - Set a **height** where the item could be dropped
   - Set an **amount** of possible items of the drop
   - Set an **enchantments** of the drop
+  - Set a **fortune section** where you can customize chance, experience and amount depending on the pickaxe's fortune
 ## Configuration
 The whole configuration of the plugin is explained in this [default configuration file](https://github.com/zrdzn/LovelyDrop/blob/master/plugin/src/main/resources/config.yml).